 Engineering Management at UAH

-- a set of three elective courses can be used to provide depth in a secondary area or the flexibility to explore areas of interest.
+- Three elective courses; elective courses can be used to provide depth in a secondary area or the flexibility to explore areas of interest.
 Examples shown below include aerospace, cybersecurity or business analytics which have been identified as being particularly useful for local professionals interested in Engineering Management.
 Other electives can be arranged with a program advisor from either COE or COB course offerings.

 Engineering Management Core

 EM 747 Strategic Engineering Management

 The College of Engineering has a mathematics requirement that can be fulfilled with courses in statistics and optimization.
 The requirement can be satisfied with two courses drawn from either the College of Engineering or the College of Business.

 ISE 690 Statistical Methods for Engineers

 Second mathematics-based course (choose one):

 ISE 790 Advanced Statistical Applications